History of the UKE

 At the end of the war, the UKE was reconstructed.
 The old pavilions were returned to a satisfactory state only occasionally, because their wide distribution on site did no longer meet the requirements of contemporary patient care.
 Rather, bigger functional clinical sectors were established, partly by connecting single pavilions.
 The teaching program was also re-initiated following approval by the British occupation.

 Around the turn of the millennium, the senate adopted a master plan for the further development and reorganization of the UKE.
 Finally, it was renamed University Medical Center Hamburg-Eppendorf in 2001.
 At present, the site is being centralized by large-scale building measures.
-The new clinic building was inaugurated in 2009.
-2014 the city parliament agreed to the construction of the new Academic Children’s Hospital.
+The new clinic building was inaugurated in 2009,the new Academic Children’s Hospital in 2017.

 The close network of high-end medicine, research and teaching in the UKE facilitate a continuous development and guarantee that the patients are taken care of in the best possible way by means of the most recent methods of treatment.
 Moreover, the UKE has earned an international reputation as initiator of many conventions and advanced trainings and cooperates with renowned institutions such as the Harvard University in Cambridge (USA).